 - 4 tablespoons chia seeds

-- ½ cup hot water, not boiling
+- ½ cup hot water, (not boiling)

-- ½ cup plant-based milk, (such as coconut, oat, almond, or soy)
+- ½ cup plant-based milk, (such as oat, almond, or soy)"

 - ½ teaspoon vanilla extract, (optional)

-- pinch of salt, (optional)
+- pinch of salt, (optional, for flavor balance)

 Instructions